Valeria-CPaz/Desafio01-DevSuperior/README.md

-# Desafio - Componentes e Injeção de Dependência
+# (en-gb) 🌍 Challenge - Components and Dependency Injection

-Projeto de estudo sobre Java com Spring Boot, focado em componentização e injeção de dependências.
+Study project about Java with Spring Boot, focused on componentization and dependency injection.

 ---

-##  Tecnologias Utilizadas
+## 🛠️ Technologies Used

 - Java 17
 - Spring Boot